openmainframeproject/cobol-programming-course/COBOL Programming with VSCode.md

 From a software engineering perspective, that even makes sense.
 Rewrites are always more expensive than planned, and always take longer than planned (OK, probably not always.
 But often.).
 Never change a running system etc., unless very good technical and business reasons exist.

-# VSCode with Z Open Editor and ZOWE extensions
+# VSCode with Z Open Editor and Zowe extensions

 In this chapter we will explain how to use the IBM Z Open Editor extension for VSCode and how using it can help you develop COBOL source code in a feature rich environment.